 The ideal solution can be defined as a solution in which the chemical potential of each species is given by the expression:

 Colligative properties are solution properties that have their origin in the fact that the chemical potential of a species in an ideal solution is lower than the chemical potential of the pure component.
 In ideal solutions all solutes cause identical colligative properties.
 No solution is completely ideal.
 Colligative properties are therefore dependent on the identity and the concentration of the solute.
 Many text books on Physical Chemistry claim mistakenly that colligative properties per definition are independent of the identity of the solute.
+This is only true for very dilute solutions.
 The colligative properties are

 - the vapor pressure lowering/boiling point elevation